systechafrica/MSS-Documentation/docs/src/glossary/index.md

 ### D

-**Deal date:** is the date of the agreement to acquire the government security
+**Deal date:** is the date of the agreement to acquire the government security.

 **Date of Commencement:** means the financial year following the initial financial year of a scheme or the year with the first opening balance obtained from the initial closing balances.